marcjansen/foss4g-2015/proposal-geoext-3.md

 ExtJS library provided by Sencha.

-Version 2.1 of GeoExt (currently in beta-status) is the successor to the GeoExt 1.x-series brought support for ExtJS 5 and is built atop the following installments of its base libraries; OpenLayers 2.13.1 and ExtJS 5.1.0 (or ExtJS 4.2.1 at your choice).
+Version 2.1 of GeoExt (currently in beta-status) is the successor to the GeoExt 1.x-series, brought support for ExtJS 5 and is built atop the following installments of its base libraries: OpenLayers 2.13.1 and ExtJS 5.1.0 (or ExtJS 4.2.1 at your choice).

 The next version of GeoExt (v3.0.0?) will support OpenLayers 3 and the new and